 - avoiding iron supplements – ask your doctor if you can manage without them or switch to a different type

 Pregnant women can suffer from mild headaches and other aches and pains.
 However, not all painkillers can be used during pregnancy.

 Non-steroidal anti-inflammatory drugs (NSAIDs) such as Ibuprofen are not safe to use in pregnancy.
 They may cause miscarriage in the early stages, or induce early labour, and may interfere with kidney function.

 Aspirin is not recommended for pain relief as it can increase the risk of bleeding.
 Codeine-based analgesia can cause breathing problems for the baby in the later stages of pregnancy and should only be taken in the early stages under a doctor’s supervision.

-Paracetamol is safe, but should be taken only if necessary in pregnancy and for the shortest possible time.
+Paracetamol is safe but should be taken only if necessary in pregnancy and for the shortest possible time.

-If you come down with a cold during your pregnancy, be sure to check with your pharmacist before taking any over-the-counter medication.
+If you come down with a cold during your pregnancy, be sure to speak with your pharmacist before taking any over-the-counter medication.
 Many will contain antihistamines or Codeine, which are not advised in pregnancy.

 Paracetamol will help to relieve headaches.